 What color do you think of when you hear the word anger?
 What about calm?
 Chances are that you said red for the first and either green or blue for the second.
 That’s because we associate certain colors with certain emotions and ideas.

-This can be important in advertising if we want to elicit certain responses.
+This can be important in advertising (and in affiliate marketing campaigns) if we want to elicit certain responses.
 If we use a suitable color that matches our product or advert, then it will help reinforce our message.
 Using the wrong color can lead to confusion.

 Check out this infographic for a basic summary